elivasquezhdz/tf22-2020/README.md

 To give insights on a Youtube videos.
 For now working on english videos that have closed captions.<br>
 Please be patient, it takes a while to load the tfjs results😓

-To run install all the requirements and run python manage.py or check the <a href = "https://tf22-2020.herokuapp.com/"> live demo</a>
+To run install all the requirements and run python manage.py